 The two major types of pastry used in New Zealand are short and puff.
 Flaky pastry is a more quickly prepared version of puff pastry.
 Short pastry can be altered to make suet pastry and short sweet pastry.
 Other pastry types include strudel, filo and choux.
 Yeasted pastries such as Danish and croissants are made with yeast.

-Puff pastry is light, flaky and tender.
-It is made by mixing flour, salt, a little fat and water to form a dough.
+Puff pastry is made by mixing flour, salt, a little fat and water to form a dough.
 The dough is then layered with fat, preferably butter, to form hundreds of layers of fat and dough by folding and rolling.
 When it is baked, water from the dough turns into steam and puffs up the pastry to produce lots of flaky layers.
 Flaky pastry is made in the same way but has less rolling and folding and is quicker to make.
-Puff pastry is used for pies and vol-au-vents and can be filled with meat or fruit and spices.

 Read more about Puff Pastry Ingredients & Making Puff Pastry

 Short pastry is a soft, tender pastry that is made from flour, fat, salt and water.
 It is made by mixing the fat and flour together, adding water and then rolling the paste.
 It is cooked at 180°C.

 Different types of short pastry are used for different foods.
 Short pastry is used to make meat and other savoury pies.
 Short sweet pastry with added sugar, and sometimes eggs, is used to make fruit pies, Christmas mince pies and other sweet recipes for desserts.
 Suet pastry is used as a delicious cover on casseroles.